Panchagarh District: Geography

-Geographically this land is lower basin of the Himalayas so comparatively this land is most highland in bangladesh.
-The soil composition is also distinct with rich sand and stones.The district is located in the extreme north of Bangladesh, and is bounded on three sides by the 288 km long Indian border, with the Darjeeling district on the north, Jalpaiguri and Cooch Behar districts on the northeast, Uttar Dinajpur on the west, Dinajpur and Thakurgaon districts on the south, and Nilphamari district on the east.
+Geographically this land is part of the lower foothills of the Himalayas so comparatively this land is the highest in Bangladesh, lying 150 ft above sea level.
+The soil composition is also distinct with rich sand and stones.
+The district is located in the extreme north of Bangladesh, and is bounded on three sides by the 288 km long Indian border, with the Darjeeling district on the north, Jalpaiguri and Cooch Behar districts on the northeast, Uttar Dinajpur on the west, Dinajpur and Thakurgaon districts on the south, and Nilphamari district on the east.
 It lies between 26º00' and 26º38' north latitudes and between 88º19' and 88º49' east longitudes.